ivop/atari8080/README.md

 My goal is ~20 6502 instructions per 8080 instruction on average.
 I never said this is going to run lightening fast :) A Rapidus expansion will speed it up tremendously.
-Chances are I'm going to run BDOS natively, too, (not just BIOS) and use CP/M 65 for that with a wrapper that transforms the BIOS calls and return values.
+Chances are I'm going to run BDOS natively, too, (not just BIOS) and use CP/M 65 for that with a wrapper that transforms the BDOS calls and return values.
 Perhaps even run the whole emulator on CP/M 65?

 The 8080 core runs all validation sets correctly.
 Output: